-The Department of English and Linguistics is pleased to host the 2015 conference of the Linguistics Society of New Zealand, to be held in Dunedin on 14 & 15 December 2015.
-Details are available on the conference information pages.
-These are being updated regularly.
+The Department of English and Linguistics was delighted to host the 2015 conference of the Linguistics Society of New Zealand, held in Dunedin on 14 & 15 December 2015.

 For further information about linguistics

-For enquiries relating to the undergraduate and TESOL programmes, contact Dr Moyra Sweetnam Evans (Email: email@example.com).
+For enquiries relating to the undergraduate and TESOL programmes, and the regular DipGrad, please contact Dr Moyra Sweetnam Evans (Email: firstname.lastname@example.org).

-For all other enquiries, including those relating to the Graduate Diploma in Second Language Teaching, and the MA and PhD programmes, contact Dr Anne Feryok (Email: firstname.lastname@example.org).
+For enquiries about the specialised Graduate Diploma in Second Language Teaching, and the MA and PhD programmes, please contact Dr Anne Feryok (Email: email@example.com)